The new year can be a great time for you to renovate your home, whether you want it to look its best ahead of the summer months or you’re looking to b

 Revitalise your old furniture

 Tired, dusty-looking old wardrobe sat drearily in the corner?
 Chest of drawers with its best days behind it?
-Everyone would love to revamp their furniture to give their home a new lease of life, but the cost of replacements can often be prohibitive, leaving you to put up with that fading wood for a little while longer.
+Everyone would love to restore old furniture to give their home a new lease of life, but the cost of replacements can often be prohibitive, leaving you to put up with that fading wood for a little while longer.

 Why not try to replicate the effect of that new furniture by bringing the old back to life?
 All you need is sandpaper, paint and a touch of imagination.